swcarpentry/git-novice/02-create.md

 > git init     # make the beta sub-directory a Git repository
 > ~~~
 >
-> Why is it a bad idea to do this?
+> While it is possible to create one git repository inside another&mdash;there is nothing to stop your doing that&mdash;this is not a good idea.
+Can you explain why?